GroWell

 The true magic happens when red and infrared light work in unison.
 While red light refreshes and revitalizes the upper layers of the skin, infrared light ensures deeper, sustained support for healing and collagen production.

-Developed by Apira Science, a pioneer in light-based health and beauty technologies, the iDerma Skin Rejuvenation Mask uses a carefully calibrated array of focused, proprietary red and infrared LEDs to provide balanced, full-face coverage.
-The result is a comfortable, hands-free product that takes only a few minutes to use but can lead to smoother, firmer, and more radiant skin in just weeks. .
+The result is a comfortable, hands-free product that takes only 8 minutes, 3-4 times per week to use but can lead to smoother, firmer, and more radiant skin in just weeks.

 The beauty of light therapy is that it works with your body’s natural processes, not against them.
 It’s safe, non-invasive, and supported by decades of research.
 By combining the energizing power of red light with the restorative depth of infrared light, Apira Science’s iDerma Mask offers a simple yet scientifically advanced path to skin rejuvenation.